viratioapp/Viratio/Disclaimer.md

 ## 1) Who we are

 Correlation Development is the developer of the App.
-Viratio and all related content are owned by Correlation Development or its licensors.
-We grant you a personal, non-exclusive, non-transferable, revocable license to use the App for your personal, non-commercial use, subject to these Terms.
+Viratio and all related content are owned by Correlation Development or its licensors. .

 **Contact:** viratio.development@gmail.com